brucland/RP2040/PIO/stepper_control/README.md

 in configuration registers.
 For instance, the *jmp* opcode can be made conditional on a pin value, but only one pin, and that is specified in PIO setup  C code.

-A video of the PIO running a 2BYJ48 stepper is at https://youtu.be/TKRRkvhqN08